simplyYan/Blackpard/README.md

        6. [License](https://github.com/simplyYan/Blackpard#license)
        7. [Contribute](https://github.com/simplyYan/Blackpard#contribute)

 Blackpard is a high-level compiled language that is fast, light, easy, secure and broad.
+Blackpard runs on a compiler based on the V8 engine, and has its own virtual machine.
+The language was developed with WebAssembly, NodeJS and JavaScript.
+It can be used for both back-end and front-end.

 ## How to install
 ### macOS